FrankBuss/FrankBussRackPlugin/docs/formula.md

 A formula module for VCV Rack, by Frank Buss, based on BokontepByteBeatMachine.

-This plugin provides 4 inputs: w, x, y and z.
+This module provides 4 inputs: w, x, y and z.
 In the text field you can write a formula for the output.
 For example `x+y` would be a simple adder.

 ![alt text](add.png "Add example")